kurapica/PLoop/README.md

-			_IsMethodAttributeDefined　-　Check whether the target contains such type attribute _IsPropertyAttributeDefined　-　Check whether the target contains such type attribute _IsStructAttributeDefined　-　Check whether the target contains such type attribute
+			_IsMethodAttributeDefined　-　Check whether the target contains such type attribute _IsPropertyAttributeDefined　-　Check whether the target contains such type attribute _IsStructAttributeDefined　-　Check whether the target contains such type attribute _IsFieldAttributeDefined　-　Check whether the target contains such type attribute

 System.__Final__